gainwell-ohio/spbm/docs/updating.md

 ![](img/updating_documents1.png)

-By accessing the editing page, the contents of the document can be viewed as shown below, and those with permission can make edits to the documents when needed by navigating to the editing page which is accessessed by clicking the pen at the top of the document.
+By accessing the editing page, the contents of the document can be viewed as shown below, and those with permission can make edits to the documents when needed by navigating to the editing page which is accessed by clicking the pen at the top of the document.

 ![](img/edits.png)